muneer78/muneer78.github.io/_posts/2023-05-15-great-lines-the-confused-all-the-time-edition.md

 ---
-tags: great-lines
+date: 2023-05-15
-title: "Great Lines: The Confused All The Time Edition"
+title: The Confused All The Time Edition
+tags: newsletter
 ---

 First, this child is beyond his years.